List of New Avengers story arcs: Secret Invasion

 Iron Man receives notification from S.H.I.E.L.D. that a Skrull ship is about to crash in the Savage Land.
 He immediately orders the Mighty Avengers to intercept it, but Spider-Woman contacts her former teammates to give them a head start.
 With help from Cloak, they are transported to a landing pad where Black Widow is preparing a Quinjet.
 Spider-Man and Ronin quickly incapacitate her and then remove the devices that would allow Iron Man to shut down the aircraft remotely.
-The Quinjet is destroyed by a Dinosaur upon arrival in the Savage Land.
+The Quinjet is destroyed by a dinosaur upon arrival in the Savage Land.
 The New Avengers find the crashed Skrull ship just as the Mighty Avengers arrive.
 Cage refuses to acknowledge Iron Man's authority when he tries to arrest him and forces open the crashed ship.
 This throws the Skrulls' plan into motion, as Skrulls in disguise cripple Stark Industries, S.H.I.E.L.D., S.W.O.R.D., and the Baxter Building, incapacitate Reed Richards, and release the supervillain prisoners held in the Raft and the Cube.

 Shockingly, it is also revealed that Spider-Woman was replaced by the Skrull queen Veranke, prior to the prison break at the Raft which led to the formation of the New Avengers.
 Thus, the real Spider-Woman was never a member of the team.

 During the run of the main Secret Invasion title, the New Avengers played a major role in the main series of the event while their book shifted to portray supplementary material of the event, including the background information on the motivations of the Skrulls.
-In the aftermath of Secret Invasion, the new team roster will consist of Captain America, Spider-Man, Ronin, Mockingbird, Luke Cage, Ms. Marvel, Wolverine and the true Spider-Woman (Jessica Drew), who was revealed to be alive and well in Secret Invasion #8.
+In the aftermath of Secret Invasion, the new team roster consists of Captain America, Spider-Man, Ronin, Mockingbird, Luke Cage, Ms. Marvel, Wolverine and the true Spider-Woman (Jessica Drew), who was revealed to be alive and well in Secret Invasion #8.